Bill banning marriages under age 16 passes in West Virginia - NewsBreak

 Young said the bill likely would have died without the Senate amendment.
 She said prior to the House's vote that she was pleased that the bill prevents those younger than 16 from marrying and prohibits larger age gaps.

-“This is a huge step to protecting our youngest children,” Young said on .
+“This is a huge step to protecting our youngest children,” Young said on Twitter.

 Seven states have set the minimum age for marriage at 18, all since 2018, according to the nonprofit group Unchained At Last, which seeks to end forced and child marriage.
 Supporters of such legislation say it reduces domestic violence, unwanted pregnancies and improves the lives of teens.